Environmental Management

 5. Develop and spread SDG-oriented products, including eco-products

-We will actively develop and spread SDG-oriented products in pursuit of sustainability (of the environment, society, and economy) and aim to achieve both economic benefits and contribution to the environment and society.
+We will actively develop and spread sustainable products in pursuit of sustainability (of the environment, society, and economy) and aim to achieve both economic benefits and contribution to the environment and society.

 6. Promote environmental communication